 The triad’s overlapping attributes help ensure the enduring survivability of American deterrence capabilities.
 They allow the president to hold adversary targets at risk of attack throughout any crisis or conflict.
 Because each leg of the triad has distinct strengths and weaknesses, the president can hold a range of static, hardened, relocatable, hardened and deeply buried, time-sensitive, geographically complex, and area targets at risk.
 These target sets present a diverse set of challenges for American nuclear capabilities.

 Bombers are the most flexible and visible leg of the triad.
 Flexibility comes in two forms.
 First, they can attack an adversary from any direction, which makes them ideal for difficult targets.
 Bombers can strike any target regardless of terrain, borders, or location.
-This flexibility is only enhanced by the fact that the B-52H carries the variable-yield air-launched cruise missile (ALCM) and the B-2 can carry either the ALCM or the variable-yield B-61 gravity bomb.
+This flexibility is only enhanced by the fact that the B-52H carries the variable-yield air-launched cruise missile (ALCM) and the B-2 can carry both the B61 and the B83 variable-yield gravity bombs.
 Thus, bombers are able to strike targets with a low-yield option and limit damage.

 Second, bombers are the only leg of the triad that, once launched, are recallable.
 This attribute pairs with the visibility of bombers.
 Because bombers are “generated” in a way that is visible to space-based surveillance satellites, they provide the United States the ability to signal an adversary and escalate in discreet steps that then offer the opportunity to deescalate—the ultimate objective.
 Loading bombers with nuclear weapons, moving them to forward bases, and conducting flights in a geographic region are visible ways to signal an adversary of American resolve and intent.
 Only bombers have the ability to engage in such overt displays of power.